About President Cabrera

 Yellow Jackets stand at the forefront of those efforts.
 The Institute is not only a strategic asset for Atlanta and Georgia and an invaluable national resource, but it is also one of the world’s essential innovation hubs, holding the keys to finding solutions for the many pressing challenges of this century.

-As a proud Georgia Tech alumnus who is now privileged to serve as the Institute’s 12th president, I look forward with great anticipation to the strides we can make together.
-I invite you to join us in the important work that we have been called upon to undertake: to build a brighter future.
+As a proud Georgia Tech alumnus who is now privileged to serve as the Institute’s 12th president, I invite you to join us in the important work that we have been called upon to undertake: to build a brighter future.

 Georgia Institute of Technology